Leveraging paid search for banks and other financial institutions helps you target the right audience, grow your client base, and boost ROI.

 Here, you’ll find:

-- Some particular keyword considerations for banks
+- Particular keyword considerations for banks and credit unions

 Marsh and McLennan Agency reports on an Accenture survey that found 31% of banking customers would consider banking with an online platform like Facebook, Amazon, or Google if they offered the same type of services as their current bank.

-How paid search can benefit banks
+How paid search can benefit banks and credit unions

 PPC and SEO: different but complementary